About the Reserve Deputy Program

 Reserve Deputy candidates must be a citizen of the United States, 18 years of age or older, possess a valid Minnesota driver’s license and valid auto insurance, and successfully complete a criminal history/background investigation.
 Reserve Deputy candidates must also be able to swim, successfully complete the reserve deputy training program, volunteer a minimum of ten hours per month, and work in a variety of environmental conditions.
 Preference is given to Ramsey County residents.

-The application time for the 2014 Reserve Academy has closed.
-The Ramsey County Sheriff's Water Patrol Unit is not currently accepting applications.
-Plans for the 2015 Reserve Academy will be announced in December 2014.
+The Ramsey County Sheriff's Water Patrol Unit is currently accepting applications for the 2015 Reserve Academy, contact the Water Patrol office for an application.
+The 2015 Reserve Academy will start during the first quarter of the year, and more details will be announced in December 2014.

 For more information, please contact the Water Patrol Unit at 651-490-4511.